 In this article, we explain what a cold message is and share with you our eight best LinkedIn cold message tips for animators.

-What Is a Cold Message?
+Animation Clients on LinkedIn and What is a Cold Message?

 A cold message introduces a service or a product to a lead without prior contact.
 The aim of cold messaging is not necessarily instant conversions, but building relationships that will eventually turn cold leads to warm and hot leads.

 As an animator, you can send cold messages through various channels such as email, LinkedIn, Facebook, and reach thousands of animation leads.
 Take note that it can be hard to get a response in an initial attempt because your message is unsolicited.

 But with a pitch that’s thoroughly researched and follows the right strategies, a cold message can help make an outstanding first impression to animation leads and eventually convert them into paying animation clients.